fgeorges/expath-ml-console/test/qbooks/intro.md

 # Qbook introduction

+♥ - **Use Markdown and its flexibility to organize, save and share the code you evaluate on MarkLogic.**

 A query book, or qbook for short, is a simple Markdown file, that contains JavaScript or XQuery code.
 When rendered in the ML Console, the code is attached with buttons for evaluation on MarkLogic.